artem-bayandin/blockchain-samples/upgradeable-onchain-nft/readme.md

 # Upgradeable On-chain NFT

 This is a sample of Solidity architecture, that allows to build an upgradeable NFT, storing data on-chain.
-Contains a list of interfaces and their implementations, all the interfaces are described below.
+Contains a list of interfaces and their implementations (all the interfaces are described below), plus a deployment script.
 <br/>
 <br/>
 Any* item of the system might be replaced with its updated version.
 When replaced, its new address should be registered in IAppBeacon instance.